devops-infinity/obsidian-lint-and-format/README.md

 ## Tips & Best Practices

 ### Start Simple

 Enable just a few rules at first, then add more as you become comfortable with the plugin.

 ### Use Format on Save

 For a seamless experience, turn on "Format on save" to clean up your notes automatically as you work.

 ### Customize to Your Style

 There's no "perfect" markdown style—configure the plugin to match your writing preferences.

 ### Lint Before Important Exports

 Run a quick lint check before you export or publish your notes to make sure everything looks professional.

 ## Troubleshooting

-### Plugin Not Working?
+### Plugin Not Working

 1. Make sure the plugin is enabled in Settings → Community Plugins
 2. Try reloading Obsidian (Ctrl/Cmd + R)
 3. Check that your file is a supported format (.md, .markdown, .mdx)

-### Formatting Looks Wrong?
+### Formatting Looks Wrong

 1. Check your Format Settings and adjust the options
 2. Remember that YAML front matter is intentionally excluded from formatting
 3. Use the "Format and Lint Document" command for best results

-### Lint Errors Seem Incorrect?
+### Lint Errors Seem Incorrect

 1. Review your Lint Rules in the settings
 2. Disable any specific rules you don't need
 3. Note that some issues can't be auto-fixed and need manual correction

 ## Development